Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/AB Test Level Difficulty/README.md

 The client code then opens a dialog to indicate that the player has leveled up, what currency reward was granted, and updates the relevant data in the scene.
 Note: A cross reference dictionary located in the Remote Config and initialized at start-up is used to convert the rewarded currency ID (i.e. "COIN") to an Addressable address, which can be used to display the sprite (i.e. "Sprites/Currency/Coin").
 This step allows players to experience different art based on their segmentation and provides a convenient way to retrieve additional data for a specific currency at runtime.

 Please note that a simpler approach to display different art according to a player’s segmentation is to attach additional information to the Custom Data associated with Currencies in the Economy configuration data.
-However, for the purpose of this segmentation sample, the data was added to the Campaigns themselves to demonstrate the flexibility permitted by the Remote Config service.
+However, for the purpose of this segmentation sample, the data was added to the Game Overrides themselves to demonstrate the flexibility permitted by the Remote Config service.

 If a player instead clicks "Sign In As New Player", the current anonymous player ID is deleted, the cached values are reset to empty/default state, and then a new sign in is initiated with the Authentication service, following the same flow as when the scene first loads.
 Once again, an `ActionButtonPressed` event is also triggered when the "Sign In As New Player" button is pressed.